vrockai/pipeline-test/docs/content.md

 ---

-## Unlocking the genetic influence on milk variation and its potential implication for infant health
+## Unlocking the genetic influence on milk variation and its potential implication for infant health.
+ 10.10.2024, _C Nussbaum, S Kim-Hellmuth_

+_Humans, Milk, Human, Infant Health, Infant, Female, Gastrointestinal Microbiome_ Human milk has long been recognized for its critical role in infant and maternal health.
+In this issue of Cell Genomics, Johnson et al.1 apply a human genetics and genomics approach to shed light on the complex relationship between maternal genetics, milk variation, and the infant gut microbiome.

 [Source](https://doi.org/10.1016/j.xgen.2024.100676)

+10.1016/j.xgen.2024.100676

 ---